 The PICRAM study is funded by the Health Innovation Challenge Fund, a joint initiative supported by the Department of Health and the Wellcome Trust.

-The REcovery FoLlowing Intensive CarE Treatment (REFLECT) research programme is funded by a grant awarded by the NIHR Research for Patient Benefit scheme.
+The REcovery FoLlowing Intensive CarE Treatment (REFLECT) research programme was funded by a grant awarded by the NIHR Research for Patient Benefit scheme.
 The first phase of this work is now complete and the results are being used to inform development of a complex intervention to improve post-ICU ward care.

 The Sleep in the Intensive Care Unit: Lowering Elements of Noise in the Critical Care Environment (SILENCE) research programme was funded by a feasibility study grant awarded by the NIHR Research for Patient Benefit scheme, and was sponsored by the University of Oxford.
-For all enquires about the SILENCE project please email: email@example.com The project ended in 2018 and final results are expected to be published during 2019.
+For all enquires about the SILENCE project please email: email@example.com The project ended in 2018 and results from the study have been published.
+See link below.